 Step 4 – Fitting the New Line

 With the clip removed you can ease the fuel line from the tank.
-With it removed you can now begin the placement process, start by pushing the line back onto the tank - it may be a little tight but just add a bit of pressure to get the fuel line on.
+With that now removed you can now begin the placement process, start by pushing the line back onto the tank - it may be a little tight but just add a bit of pressure to get the fuel line on.

-Once it is in place, place the clip back into position and using your screwdriver tighten it back up securing the fuel line onto the tank.
+Once it is in place, place the clip back into position and using your screwdriver tighten it back up, securing the fuel line onto the tank.

 Step 5 – Securing the New Line and Tank

 Well done so far - you are now at the final stage of the process.
 Proceed to fit the fuel line back onto the carburetor - again it’ll be a tight fit, so just add some pressure once it is on and you can then refit the pinch clip.
 So now your new fuel line will be fitted to both the lawnmower and the fuel tank - all that is left to do is to fit the tank back onto the machine.

 With the tank in place you can fill it up and you’re ready to refill and go.

 There you go, you’ve just replaced the fuel line on your Qualcast Classic Petrol Lawnmower - understanding this repair and performing it safely will help with the longevity of your lawnmower.